Jury in Norwich stabbing trial sent out

 - Credit: Simon Parkin, Archant.

-The jury hearing the trial of a man accused of a stabbing in Norwich will be hearing closing speeches on Monday.
+A jury hearing the trial of a man accused of a stabbing in Norwich has been sent home for the night.

 Norwich Crown Court heard that Jamie Mooney was stabbed in his stomach and leg.